facebook/react-native/docs/AndroidUIPerformance.md

 ...
 ```

-Another way is to use the chrome profiler while debugging, this won't give you accurate results but more of a general idea of what's going on.
+Another way is to use the chrome profiler while debugging, this won't give you accurate results but more of a general idea of what's going on in the javascript thread.

 > **TODO**: Add more tools for profiling JS